ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_from_pfi_delay

     This is a factory-programmed value that specifies the delay for the PFI lines  to the trigger input in seconds.
 By itself, this attribute has no effect on  the acquired data.
-However, depending on how the trigger lines are routed  between the master and slave devices, you can use this value as a starting  point to set NISCOPE_ATTR_SLAVE_TRIGGER_DELAY.
+However, depending on how the trigger lines are routed  between the master and slave devices, you can use this value as a starting  point to set :py:data:`niscope.Session.slave_trigger_delay`.

     The following table lists the characteristics of this property.